 Section 2.
 Eligible Employees

 Employees are eligible for leave if they are the victim of domestic or sexual violence or have a family or household member who is the victim of domestic or sexual violence.
-The family or household member may not have interests that are adverse to the employee as it relates to the domestic or sexual violence.
+The family or household member may not have interests that are averse to the employee as it relates to the domestic or sexual violence.

 Section 3.
 Qualifying Reasons for Leave